Deal or No Deal (British game show): Gameplay

-Contestants can win prize money ranging from between 1p and £250,000, and potentially £500,000 (after changes made in 2014).
 The game is played using 22 sealed red boxes, each with an identifying number from 1 to 22 displayed on the front.
-Inside each box is a sum of money.
-All the boxes are sealed by an independent adjudicator; the value inside each box is not known to anyone except the adjudicator.
+Inside each box is a sum of money, ranging from 1p to £250,000 in the original version, and from 1p to £100,000 in the revival.
+All the boxes are sealed by an independent adjudicator, who is the only person to know the value inside each box.

-At the start of each game one of the 22 contestants, each standing behind one of the red boxes, is selected to be the contestant for that episode.
-The contestants themselves do not know who is to take the seat until it is revealed at the beginning of the show.
-The contestant's box contains their (potential) prize.
-One at a time, the contestant chooses one of the 21 boxes remaining (other than their own) to be opened, eliminating the value inside it from the list of possible amounts in the contestant's box (displayed on a large screen opposite them).
-It is in the contestant's interest to uncover smaller amounts of money, in the hope that their prize is a larger amount or that they can get a higher offer from the Banker.
-Boxes are opened by the remaining 21 contestants; these contestants are also regularly spoken to by Edmonds and the contestant, and offer support and advice.
-These contestants return for the following episodes, along with a new contestant replacing the previous episode's contestant, so that all contestants eventually play the game.
+At the start of each game, one of the 22 contestants, each standing behind one of the boxes randomly chosen prior to the show's recording, is selected to be the player for that episode.
+The contestant's box contains their potential prize.
+The contestants themselves do not know who is to play until it is revealed at the beginning of the show.
+During the game, boxes are opened by the remaining 21 contestants; who offer support and advice.
+These contestants return for the following episodes, along with a new contestant replacing the previous episode's player.
 This provides continuity between shows.

-There are six rounds: in the opening round five boxes are opened, then three in each subsequent round.
+One at a time, the contestant chooses one of the 21 remaining boxes to be opened, eliminating the value inside it from the board.
+It is in the contestant's interest to eliminate smaller amounts of money ("blues") in the hope that their box contains a larger amount ("reds") or so that they can get a higher offer from the Banker for the potential contents of their box.
+There are six rounds: in the opening round, five boxes are opened, then three in each subsequent round.

 After the required number of boxes have been opened in a round, the Banker offers to buy the contestant's box.
 The amount is dependent on the remaining box values: if several larger amounts are gone, the offer is likely to be low, as the probability is higher that the contestant's box contains a small amount of money.
-Occasionally, the first offer (or on very rare occasions a later offer) has been replaced by an offer to the contestant to swap their box for one of the remaining unopened boxes.
-The first offer can also be used by the Banker to offer non-monetary items, however they are rarely taken.

-Edmonds tells the contestant the offer and asks the eponymous question.
+The host tells the contestant the offer and asks the eponymous question.
 The contestant responds either "deal" or "no deal".
-Responding with "deal" means the contestant agrees to sell the box for the amount of money offered, relinquishing the prize in their box.
-The game is now over, though play continues to show the hypothetical outcome had the contestant not dealt.
+Responding with "deal" means the contestant agrees to sell their box for the amount of money offered, relinquishing the prize in the box.
+The game exits 'live play', and the game continues to show the hypothetical outcome had the contestant not dealt.
 Saying "no deal" means the contestant keeps their box, and proceeds to the next round, again hoping to reveal small amounts in the remaining boxes.